Hospital Staff Community Garden and

-Staff volunteers grow the flowers at The Farm at St. Joe’s, design bouquets using recycled jars collected from employees, and then deliver them.
-We are honored to have this opportunity to enhance our remarkable care with remarkable compassion, providing a healing presence within our Hospital and to those inpatients who are facing a significant health concern alone.
+It is an honor to have this idea supported by St Joe’s and to provide an opportunity to enhance our remarkable care with remarkable compassion, providing a healing presence to our community and to those inpatients who are facing a significant health concern alone.

 Volunteers are needed for the following:

-- Pick and deliver flowers weekly to a designated patient location(s)
+- Pick, arranging, and deliver flowers weekly to a designated Hospital locations

 - Plant flowers in the Spring